harness/developer-hub/tutorials/cd-pipelines/unified-cicd/e2e-pipeline.md

 Click **Run** and then **Run Pipeline** to start the pipeline execution.
 A successful pipeline execution will produce a new image with the **latest** tag under the **harness-gitops-workshop** repository on your docker image registry.

 The OWASP scan step used within the CI stage is part of the [Harness Security Testing Orchestration (STO)](https://www.harness.io/products/security-testing-orchestration) module.
 This step enables you to scan your code repositories and ingest results from [OWASP Dependency-Check](https://owasp.org/www-project-dependency-check/) for detecting publicly disclosed vulnerabilities present within a project’s dependencies.
 For this example, `fail_on_severity` is initially set to none, but you have the flexibility to adjust it to any severity threshold, such as critical or high.
+If any vulnerabilities of severity, for instance, critical, are found during the OWASP scan, the pipeline execution can be immediately terminated, and the findings reported via a notification.

 ## Create the ApplicationSet